Katie Caldesi's Recipes with Tims Dairy Yogurt

-Although summer picnics are set to be held indoors with the current weather spell, these muffins are ideal for your spread wherever you enjoy them.
+These muffins are ideal for your spread wherever you want to enjoy them.
 Savoury muffins make a change from sweet and add some interest to our daily bread intake.
 This is a good recipe to make with kids and you can opt to leave out the olives if you prefer.
 Also, a great packed lunch idea and a very simple recipe too.

 - 275g plain flour